10 best sunscreen for babies and toddlers recommended by mums in 2025

 • Available in a 125ml bottle and a handy 50ml roll-on

 Recommended by dermatologists for those with sun eczema and sun allergies, Evy Sun Mousse SPF50 KIDS is a wonderfully light sun-protection mousse that’s easy to apply and non-sticky.
-Unlike ordinary sun creams, the mousse formula spreads throughout the top layer of skin and avoids clogging up on the skin surface.
-This makes the product less likely to be wiped off during bathing and towel drying, so that it can provide your little ones with reliable long-lasting protection against UVA and UVB rays while they play in the sun.
+Unlike ordinary sun creams, the mousse formula spreads throughout the top layer of skin and avoids clogging up the skin surface.
+This makes the product less likely to be wiped off during bathing and towel drying to provide your little ones with reliable, long-lasting protection against UVA and UVB rays while they play in the sun.

 Pros